ZeroDeth/derekkedziora.github.io/_posts/2016-11-23-smart-drugs.md

 ### Lesson Objectives

 1. Read the article for gist
-2. Discuss issues surrounding taking recreation and performance-enhancing drugs
+2. Discuss issues surrounding the taking of recreational and performance-enhancing drugs

 ### Keywords